Egg binding

 X-ray of a turtle with egg binding.

 Egg binding occurs in animals, such as reptiles or birds, when an egg takes longer than usual to pass out of the reproductive tract.
 It could be considered the oviparous version of a death by childbirth as egg binding can be fatal to the affected mothers and babies.

 In birds

 In birds, egg binding may be caused by obesity, nutritional imbalances such as calcium deficiency, environmental stress such as temperature changes, or malformed eggs.

 The egg may be stuck near the cloaca, or further inside.
-Egg binding is a reasonably common, and potentially serious condition that can lead to infection or damage to internal tissue.
-The bound egg may be gently massaged out; failing this it may become necessary to break the egg in situ and remove it in parts.
+Egg binding is a relatively common and potentially serious condition that can lead to an infection or damage to internal tissue.
+The bound egg may be gently massaged out; failing this, it may become necessary to break the egg in situ and remove it in parts.
 If broken, the oviduct should be cleaned of shell fragments and egg residue to avoid damage or infection.